I woke up Saturday feeling kinda crappy so after breakfast I got my shoes and went out for a hike.

 It felt so good to be outside in the sunshine.
-We hiked 4.9 miles and took a few breaks just to sit on the rocks, and enjoy the view.
+I hiked 4.9 miles and took a few breaks just to sit on the rocks, and enjoy the view.

 Tank tops & snow..
 Pretty much the best way to welcome spring!